-Front-end orchestration ensures disparate systems that may be the source of a payment can rapidly and simply integrate with payment gateways.
-Integration can come from multiple shopping websites, mobile shopping apps, call centers, kiosks, etc. The goal is to minimize integration effort and complexity for the merchant while enabling easy submission of a payments authorization request during checkout.
 A unified interface can ensure a simplified integration with those storefronts while gaining access to multiple payments, fraud management and additional services offered by payment gateways and other service providers.

-Orchestration is one of the keys to conversion rate optimization
+Orchestration is essential to conversation rate optimization

 Being able to orchestrate the payments flow in this way is vitally important as part of a strategy to maximize customer conversion.
 For high-volume merchants, marginal gains can lead to dramatic impacts to their bottom line.
 But it’s not enough for merchants to simply offer a selection of payment methods; they need to profile their customers to make sure they are offering the right payment methods for their customer base.